Shikaga/PitchBlackAnalysis/index.md

 In addition, our previously simple character, who already had plenty of interesting backstory, (who did he kill and why, how do his eyes really work, what was that "shine job" all about?), and convert him into an alien and Space Jesus simultaneously.

-But, that might almost have been an acceptable compromise to make, if it had remained focused.
-There are plenty of interesting things that they could have done with this plot.

-But the film instead, quickly decides to go to the other strong thing from the original movie, which is the character of Jack.

-Jack has fallen on hard times, and has found herself incarcerated in a max security prison, Crematoria.
-Upon finding out, Riddick immediately drops everything, and heads out to save her.

 This is such a weird thing for Riddick's character to do.
 He never showed more than a passing affection for Jack, a loose friendship, but nothing like the connection he had with Fry.